 - If there is no entry for the requested domain in LocatedDCsCache, then check if it exists in FailedDiscoveryCache.
 If an entry is found in FailedDiscoveryCache, then find the delta between the current time and the last failure time for that cache entry.
-If this delta is less than FailedDiscoveryCachePeriod, the server returns an error. - If there is an entry for the requested domain in LocatedDCsCache, but its capabilities do not include the requested capabilities, then invalidate the cached entry and attempt to locate a DC as described below. - If the delta between the current time and the creation time for the entry in LocatedDCsCache is greater than the CacheEntryValidityPeriod and the F bit in the Flags is not set, then invalidate the cached entry and attempt to locate a DC as described below. - If the difference between the current time and the refresh time for the entry in LocatedDCsCache is greater than CacheEntryPingValidityPeriod, then the server MUST send a ping message to the DC prior to returning the value.
-The ping mechanism to be used, whether LDAP Ping ([MS-ADTS] section 6.3.3) or Mailslot Ping ([MS-ADTS] section 6.3.5), is determined based on the N and O bit settings in the Flags, as described below.
-If a ping of the DC fails, then it MUST invalidate the cache entry and attempt to locate a DC as described below.
-Otherwise update the refresh time and return the cached result.
+If this delta is less than FailedDiscoveryCachePeriod, the server returns an error. - If there is an entry for the requested domain in LocatedDCsCache, but its capabilities do not include the requested capabilities, then invalidate the cached entry and attempt to locate a DC as follows. - If the delta between the current time and the creation time for the entry in LocatedDCsCache is greater than the CacheEntryValidityPeriod and the F bit in the Flags is not set, then invalidate the cached entry and attempt to locate a DC as Cache Color of Colors. - If the difference between the current time and the refresh time for the entry in LocatedDCsCache is greater than CacheEntryPingValidityPeriod, then the server MUST send a ping message to the DC prior to returning the value.
+The ping mechanism to be used, whether LDAP Ping ([MS-ADTS] section 6.3.3) or Mailslot Ping ([MS-ADTS] section 6.3.5), is determined based on the N and O bit settings in the Flags, as the it MUST invalidate the cache entry and attempt to locate a DC as Otherwise update the refresh time and return the cached result.